quinagh/WeBlog/README.md

 Note: I only needed this to work with Sitecore 8.2 so I may have trampled over configs for 7.x :/

 The changes here are based on the work in https://github.com/WeTeam/WeBlog/issues/172 but also conversion of the Sitecore Items to Unicorn YML files.
+Some more work needed for Sitecore 9

 # WeBlog #

-A blog module for Sitecore 7.0+
+A blog module for Sitecore 8.2

 ## Features ##